maketripcoin/maketrip/README.md

 ```
 14. Login to your VPS and check your masternode status by running the following command to confirm your MN is running:
 ```
-maketrip-cli masternode status
+trip-cli masternode status
 ```
 ***

 ## Usage:
 ```
-maketrip-cli masternode status
+trip-cli masternode status
-maketrip-cli getinfo
+trip-cli getinfo
-maketrip-cli mnsync status
+trip-cli mnsync status
 ```
-Also, if you want to check/start/stop **Maketrip**, run one of the following commands as **root**:
+Also, if you want to check/start/stop **Trip**, run one of the following commands as **root**:

 ```
-systemctl status Maketrip #To check if Maketrip service is running
+systemctl status Trip #To check if Trip service is running
-systemctl start Maketrip #To start Maketrip service
+systemctl start Trip #To start Trip service
-systemctl stop Maketrip #To stop Maketrip service
+systemctl stop Trip #To stop Trip service
-systemctl is-enabled Maketrip #To check if Maketrip service is enabled on boot
+systemctl is-enabled Trip #To check if Trip service is enabled on boot
 ```
 ***